Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "Maybe I am… It’s been a weird day."

-"Well, bein’ strictly honest, you strike me as someone who ain’t never set foot in a gym...ever.
+"Well, bein’ strictly honest, you strike me as someone who ain’t never set foot in a gym... ever.
 Y’have any idea what ‘yer doin’?"

 It took Leemu a second to puzzle his way through the double-negatives, but that seemed to be the way of rural brownies.
 He’d worked with a few in the past, and always had the same trouble.
 "No, not really.
 Where are you from?"